insomnimus/mars/readme.md

 - Supports github flavoured markdown
 - Supports metadata blocks
 - Can convert an entire directory, preserving the filesystem hierarchy
+- While converting a directory, convert relative markdown links in documents to .html if the specified file exists
 - Self contained and lean executable
 - Lets you insert custom CSS, scripts or raw HTML into `<head>`
 - Minimal memory footprint